mrazjava/booklink-openlibrary/README.md

 #### Docker Image
 The sample dataset (using authors defined in `src/main/resources/author-id-filter.txt`) is freely available as a docker image on [dockerhub](https://hub.docker.com/repository/docker/mrazjava/booklink-mongo).
+This database contains embedded images of authors and editions (if available) as per openlibrary specification.
 This same image is used by the sandbox.
 Run it with:
 ```
 docker run -p 27017:27017/tcp mrazjava/booklink-mongo:202008-4.4.0
 ```